 Stubborn: Having or showing dogged determination not to change one’s attitude or position on something, esp. in spite of good arguments or reasons to do so. (dictionary.com)

-The more I engage in conversation about a framework and a set of principles that I find profound and inspiring, the more I realize that in calling it Scrum I repel more people than I attract.
+The more I engage in conversation about a framework and a set of principles that I find profound and inspiring, the more I find that in calling it Scrum I repel more people than I attract.
 It isn’t the ideas that turn people away—not the values, the principles, or even my passion—it is the brand, and what it has come to mean in our community (and beyond), i.e. a coercive, prescriptive, inflexible process governed by hard-core fanatics resistant to change or improvement.

 This may or may not be the truth.
 It doesn’t matter.
 It is perceived as the truth by a vast and growing body of intelligent practitioners.
 Scrum has become tainted by its association with certification — and now that it’s about to become encoded by the Scrum Alliance in some sort of ScrumBOK or Scrum Taxonomy document its fate as an artifact of old thinking is sealed.
 Such a document will become its tombstone.